-You should add a new file in doc/datasources/<cloudplatform>.rst.
+You should add a new file in doc/rtd/reference/datasources/<cloudplatform>.rst and reference it in doc/ rtd/reference/datasources.rst

 Code review process

 In order to manage incoming pull requests effectively, and provide timely feedback and/or acceptance, this document serves as a guideline for the review process.
 It outlines the expectations for those submitting code to the project as well as those reviewing the code.